blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

             processed.
 Defaults to the tenant wide setting of exclude-unprotected-branches.

+         .. attr:: branch-filter

+            Optional regular expression that can be used to filter the branches from which zuul configuration is loaded.

          .. attr:: extra-config-paths

             Normally Zuul loads in-repo configuration from the first